Wedding Guest List Manager: Complete Planning Kit - Cheese Wedding Cake Shop

 Digital Tags and Categories

 You can create custom labels to identify everything from dietary restrictions to plus-one status, ensuring no detail gets overlooked.
-Your guest management becomes more dynamic when you utilise digital tools for collaboration.
-Couples can utilise household grouping to keep families and couples together for simplified RSVPs.
-The ability to filter and sort guests based on your customised tags helps maintain perfect organisation throughout the planning process.
+Your guest management becomes more dynamic when you utilise digital tools for collaboration—couples can utilise household grouping to keep families and couples together for simplified RSVPs.
+The ability to filter and sort guests based on your customised tags helps maintain perfection throughout the planning process.
 Import existing spreadsheets and invite trusted partners to help manage the list without sharing sensitive login credentials.

 Through thorough digital monitoring, you'll maintain control while tracking every email, invitation, and response.
 Smart labelling extends beyond the basic organisation, allowing you to designate VIP groups, manage multiple events, and prioritise your A/B lists with precision.